Target Exam

 Explanation:

-(3) Maximum individual contribution : This principle emphasises that directing techniques must help every individual in the organsisation to contribute to his maximum potential to contribute to his maximum potential for achievement of organisational objectives.
+Maximum individual contribution: This principle emphasises that directing techniques must help every individual in the organisation to contribute to his maximum potential for achievement of organisational objectives.
 It should bring out untappted energies of employees for the efficiency of organisation.
+For example, a good motivation plan with suitable monetary and non-monetary rewards can motivate an employee to contribute his maximum efforts for the organisation as he or she may feel that their efforts will bring them suitable rewards.